Oral tradition: Ireland

+An Irish seanchaí (plural: seanchaithe), meaning bearer of "old lore", was a traditional Irish language storyteller (the Scottish Gaelic equivalent being the seanchaidh, anglicised as shanachie).
+The job of a seanchaí was to serve the head of a lineage by passing information orally from one generation to the next about Irish folklore and history, particularly in medieval times.

+Rome

+The potential for oral transmission of history in ancient Rome is evidenced primarily by Cicero, who discusses the significance of oral tradition in works such as Brutus, Tusculan Disputations, and On The Orator.
+While Cicero's reliance on Cato's Origines may limit the breadth of his argument, he nonetheless highlights the importance of storytelling in preserving Roman history.
+Valerius Maximus also references oral tradition in Memorable Doings and Sayings (2.1.10).

+Wiseman argues that celebratory performances served as a vital medium for transmitting Roman history and that such traditions evolved into written forms by the third century CE.
+He asserts that the history of figures like the house of Tarquin was likely passed down through oral storytelling for centuries before being recorded in literature.
+Although Flower critiques the lack of ancient evidence supporting Wiseman's broader claims, Wiseman maintains that dramatic narratives fundamentally shaped historiography.

 Asia

 In Asia, the transmission of folklore, mythologies as well as scriptures in ancient India, in different Indian religions, was by oral tradition, preserved with precision with the help of elaborate mnemonic techniques:

 According to Goody, the Vedic texts likely involved both a written and oral tradition, calling it a "parallel products of a literate society".
 Mostly recently, research shows that oral performance of (written) texts could be a philosophical activity in early China.

 It is a common knowledge in India that the primary Hindu books called Vedas are great example of Oral tradition.
 Pundits who memorized three Vedas were called Trivedis.
 Pundits who memorized four vedas were called Chaturvedis.
 By transferring knowledge from generation to generation Hindus protected their ancient Mantras in Vedas, which are basically Prose.

 The early Buddhist texts are also generally believed to be of oral tradition, with the first by comparing inconsistencies in the transmitted versions of literature from various oral societies such as the Greek, Serbia and other cultures, then noting that the Vedic literature is too consistent and vast to have been composed and transmitted orally across generations, without being written down.